michaelrbock/michaelrbock.github.io/README.md

 Some projects I'm working on (actively or previously):

+* [TopTweets.by](https://toptweets.by/): go to TopTweets.by/@username to easily see someone’s popular tweets.
 * [Sesh](http://getsesh.io):
   a way for engineers and designers to train more like athletes.
 * [Sludge](http://sludge.life):